 Questions answered include:

-- What changed on the command line in macOS 11 Big Sur?
-(Very little, unless you have an M-series Mac with Apple silicon!)
+- What changed on the command line in macOS 12 Monterey and macOS 11 Big Sur?
+(Not much, unless you have an M-series Mac!)

 - What changed on the command line in macOS 10.15 Catalina?
 (A lot!)

 - What are the differences between the zsh shell and the bash shell?